 Parasites including tapeworm, small strongyles and others may also cause ulcers at the site where they attach to the intestinal wall.

-Parasitic colitis occurs when a horse ingests parasites like cyathostomes or cyathostomins that become encysted in the intestinal lining.
+Parasitic colitis occurs when a becomes heavily infected with Cyathostomins, or small strongyles, which become encysted in the intestinal lining as part of their natural lifecycle.
 The emergence of these parasites can result in inflammation and lesions in the gut barrier.

 To avoid an overload of internal parasites, talk to your veterinarian about an appropriate deworming program for your horse.